VaibhavVe/Presence_Insights/README.md

-🧍‍♂️ Presence Insights – Power BI Project
-This is an employee presence tracking dashboard built using Power BI Desktop and powered by Excel data.
+🧍‍♂️  Power BI Dashboard – Employee Presence & Attendance Insights This is an employee presence tracking dashboard built using Power BI Desktop and powered by Excel data.
 It helps analyze attendance patterns over time, including work-from-home and sick leave trends, to provide deeper insights into employee availability.

 📊 Key Features